 - Deep Blue Sea has a rescue helicopter trying to take one of the characters to the hospital get towed into Aquatica's control tower by the giant mako, destroying both and setting off the action.

-- Happens numerous times in the Die Hard movies, with various helicopters meeting their ends due to rocket launchers, power lines, and police cars.
+- Happens numerous times in the Die Hard movies, with various helicopters meeting their ends due to bomb explosions, rocket launchers, power lines, and police cars.

 I ran out of bullets.